cwickham/routes/README.md

   shortname = "oregon")
 ```

-You need to specify `from` and `to` as strings interpretable to Google
+You need to specify `from` and `to` as strings understandable to Google
 Maps as locations. `setup()` creates a folder called `shortname/` and
 creates a `00-setup.R` file inside this directory. (*routes uses
 `here::here()` extensively in its templates under the assumption that